 As a child, I remember coming inside the house after basking in the warm sun and reaching into that box in the freezer for a cold popsicle.
 I still love a good pop as a way to cool off, but I don’t go for any of the brands I had as a child.
 The popsicles may have tasted sweet, but learning what was in them makes the memories bittersweet.
 The ones I had as a child were all filled with some of the worst ingredients you can find in food, including high fructose corn syrup, MSG, artificial dyes and flavors.
 Many of them lacked any real ingredients.

 Fortunately, things are beginning to change.
 Since starting my blog almost a decade ago, I’ve seen a steady a growth in popsicles made with real fruit.
 I seem to discover a new real popsicle brand pop up (no pun intended) every year.
 In addition to using fruit in place of chemicals for flavor and color, a number of these natural popsicles also include some vegetables.
-Additionally, some of the companies make creamsicles using either grass fed or plant based dairy.
+Some of the companies make creamsicles using either grass fed or plant based dairy.
 A couple of these popsicles use no sugar or added natural sweeteners while others add a small amount of cane sugar.

 Chloe was assistant district attorney who started to pay more attention to eating healthy food as she was pregnant with her first child.
 After leaving the law, she began experimenting to create a product with just fruit, water, and cane sugar.
 First, a shop was opened in New York followed by the product being sold in stores as well.
 Chloe’s has regular fruit popsicles, fruit popsicles dipped in chocolate, oat milk popsicles, popsicles with licensed Marvel Comics and Nickelodeon characters, and even pina colada popsicles powered by Zumba.